Flueggea suffruticosa

 Flueggea suffruticosa is a species of flowering plant in the family Phyllanthaceae.
-It is a deciduous shrub that is widely distributed in Asia, America, Europe, and Africa.
+It is a deciduous shrub that is native to East Asia.
 It is one of the 50 fundamental herbs used in traditional Chinese medicine, where it has the name yī yè qiū (一叶秋).

 Uses

 Folk medicine

-F. suffruticosa is one of the 50 fundamental herbs in traditional Chinese medicine, where its twigs and leaves are used for the treatment of lumbago, limb numbness, and indigestion,.
+F. suffruticosa is one of the 50 fundamental herbs in traditional Chinese medicine, where its twigs and leaves are used for the treatment of lumbago, limb numbness, and indigestion.
 However, there is no scientific evidence that it has any clinical effect.

 Phytochemicals

 Flueggea suffruticosa contains various alkaloids, such as securinine.